The day will come when research clinics,

 not such as you and I.’

-When blacks were kept like cattle,
+When black men were, like cattle,

 branded and whipped and bred,